lammertb/libcrc/USAGE.md

 ## Example program `tstcrc`

-An example of this calculation process can be found in the tstcrc.c sample program in the example subdirectory.
-This file is compiled to an executable when the library make process is invoked with `make`.
-The program and other CRC implementations can be tested with the test string "**123456789**" without the quotes.
+An example of this calculation process can be found in the **`tstcrc.c`** sample source file in the examples subdirectory.
+This file is automatically compiled to an executable when the library make process is invoked with **`make`**.
+In general this example program and other CRC implementations can be tested with the test string "**123456789**" without the quotes.
 The results should be: